Graduate schemes and graduate training

 Training in career areas such as engineering, accountancy, human resources, law, construction, management and property is often accredited by a relevant professional association.
 This type of support will assist you in qualifying to practise professionally.

 The majority of training schemes have application deadlines between November and December for programmes starting the following September/October.
-You need to do your employer research and be ready to apply during the first term of your final year.
+You need to do your employer research and be ready to apply early during the first term of your final year.

 Accountancy and financial management graduate schemes and programmes

 - KPMG (27 in The Guardian UK 300) opportunities for graduates in audit, tax and consultancy 31 December